Ashrakk/Berghem_Bike/README.md

 ### What's the purpose of this project?

-The main goal is to create a website prototype with a user and admin dashboard to manage bike sharing in Bergamo.
+My main goal was to create a website prototype with a user and admin dashboard to manage bike sharing in Bergamo.
 I started this project for the following reasons:

 - Learning to work with multiple cooperating languages (Full-stack Development)